YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If your health changes after booking, the translation plan becomes even more important.
 Fever, infection, abnormal blood tests, a new medicine, a disease flare, or advice from your doctor to wait should be reviewed as medical changes after booking a hair transplant before you travel.
 This is not a topic to settle after arrival at the hotel.

-Anesthesia communication must stay available during surgery
+Communication must stay available during anesthesia

 Sedation should not be treated as a convenience extra for someone traveling internationally who feels anxious about pain.
 Comfort matters, but breathing, heart history, sleep apnea, alcohol, sleep medicines, and monitoring matter more.
 Sedation during hair transplant surgery needs a clear medical reason, monitoring, and a person who understands the risks before taking any sedative medicine.